MIT LIFT Lab

 Lifting the Lives of the Bottom Billion

-The MIT Low Income Firms Transformation (LIFT) Lab, led by Josué C. Velázquez Martínez from the MIT Center for Transportation and Logistics, is a new research lab founded in 2022 aimed at alleviating poverty in developing countries and LIFTing the lives of the bottom billion by helping poor and low-income communities and providing them with opportunities to grow.
-This initiative contributes to the survival and growth of micro and small enterprises (MSEs), specifically by improving their supply chain management (SCM) capabilities.
+The MIT Low Income Firms Transformation (LIFT) Lab, led by Dr. Josué C. Velázquez Martínez from the MIT Center for Transportation and Logistics, is a research lab founded in 2022 with the goal of alleviating poverty in developing countries and LIFTing the lives of the bottom billion.

 Our Mission